Cyber Safety: Social Media Scams

 For scammers, there’s a lot to like about social media.
 It’s easy to manufacture a fake persona, hack into an existing profile to get “friends” to con or study the personal details people share on social media.

-So how can you still enjoy social media?
+So, how can you still enjoy social media while being safe?

 Keep your profile as private as possible - Use whatever tools the site offers to limit information sharing and keep strangers from accessing your information.
 Don't accept friend requests from anyone you don't know and don’t respond to financial requests from anyone on social media sites.